nim2natty/cyberspace/README.md

 the field can get productive fast.

 > ⚖️ **For legal security education and authorized assessments only.** Practice
-> against your own lab (DVWA, Juice Shop, GOAD, your own router/AP) or systems
-> you have written permission to test.
+> against your own lab, or systems you have written permission to test.

 ## ✨ What's inside